DataDog/documentation/content/en/tracing/guide/add_span_md_and_graph_it.md

 You should now be able to see the facet you created in the Facet Explorer.
 The fastest way to find it is by using the `Search facets` box.

-6) **Navigate to the [App Analytics][8] page**
+6) **Navigate to the [Analytics][8] page**

-The App Analytics page is a visual query building tool that allows you to conduct an investigation into your traces with infinite cardinality.
-It relies on facets to filter and scope the query, read more in the [App Analytics overview][9].
+The Analytics page is a visual query building tool that allows you to conduct an investigation into your traces with infinite cardinality.
+It relies on facets to filter and scope the query, read more in the [Trace Search and Analytics overview][9].

 7) **Choose the service** you’ve been working on from the service facet list, **choose Error** from the status facet and **select `customer_id`** (or any other tags you added to your spans) from the group by field.